scornejob/gpuvmem/README.md

-    -X  --blockSizeX       Block X Size for Image (Needs to be pow of 2) -Y  --blockSizeY       Block Y Size for Image (Needs to be pow of 2) -V  --blockSizeV       Block Size for Visibilities (Needs to be pow of 2) -i  --input            The name of the input file of visibilities(MS) -o  --output           The name of the output file of residual visibilities(MS) -O  --output-image     The name of the output image FITS file -I  --inputdat         The name of the input file of parameters -m  --model_input      FITS file including a complete header for astrometry
+    -X  --blockSizeX       Block X Size for Image (Needs to be pow of 2) -Y  --blockSizeY       Block Y Size for Image (Needs to be pow of 2) -V  --blockSizeV       Block Size for Visibilities (Needs to be pow of 2) -i  --input            The name of the input file/s of visibilities(MS) separated by a comma.
+    -o  --output           The name of the output file/s of residuals visibilities(MS) separated by a comma.
+    -O  --output-image     The name of the output image FITS file -I  --inputdat         The name of the input file of parameters -m  --model_input      FITS file including a complete header for astrometry